 - 8.2.1.
-The following variations shall apply in all games for all Under 10 Divisions: - (a) Coaches are allowed on the court at any time during the game (for example to provide feedback, or explain rules and positions) provided they do not interfere with play. - (b) There is no limit on the amount of time a player can take to inbound the ball, and the referee can direct that the defending player step back from the sideline. - (c) The three seconds restricted area (key way) violation rule does not apply. - (d) The eight seconds back-court violation rule does not apply. - (e) The ball returned to the back court (backcourt) violation rule does not apply. - (f) The basket height shall be reduced to 2.61m (8'6") or if this is not possible a size 4 or size 3 basketball may be used. - (g) Zone defence is not permitted. - (h) There are no three point baskets (shots made from outside the three point line are only worth two points). - (i) Free throws are taken 90 centimetres in front of the free throw line. - (j) Scores will be recorded for games.
+The following variations shall apply in all games for all Under 10 Divisions: - a) Coaches are allowed on the court at any time during the game (for example to provide feedback, or explain rules and positions) provided they do not interfere with play. - b) There is no limit on the amount of time a player can take to inbound the ball, and the referee can direct that the defending player step back from the sideline. - c) The three seconds restricted area (key way) violation rule does not apply. - d) The five seconds passing violation rule does not apply. - e) The eight seconds back-court violation rule does not apply. - f) The basket height shall be reduced to 2.61m (8'6") or if this is not possible a size 4 or size 3 basketball may be used. - g) Zone defence is not permitted. - h) There are no three point baskets (shots made from outside the three point line are only worth two points). - i) Free throws are taken 90 centimetres in front of the free throw line. - j) Scores and fouls will be recorded for games in Under 10's Division 1 only